allenjunghuang/ImageProcessing/README.md

   - Average

     A spatial averaging filter in which all coefficients are equal.
+By the way, averaging is analogous to integration, and sharpening can be accomplished by spatial differentiation.

   - Median